 How easy it is to pacify a crying child just by giving the kid what he is asking for.
 Think of your customers like children who won’t settle for anything lesser than what they want.
 Just like any kid, customers also immediately trust and love a company that understands their needs, gives them what they want easily and is always there when they need them.

 Customers won’t always voice their needs and that’s where we need to anticipate their needs.
-Anticipation of their needs requires customer understanding.
+The anticipation of their needs requires customer understanding.
 That’s where customer intelligence steps in.
 Customer intelligence is the process of collecting data, extracting meaningful insights by analyzing their data, segmenting the customers according to the insights and creating marketing strategies that target those segments separately.

 When you anticipate customer needs, you are able to build a good relationship with your customers and here’s how you can master customer intelligence by mastering each of the following four steps.